 From that moment on, Phra-Ruang not only stop sending tribute to the king of Kamboja, but, at the contrary, forced the latter to recognize his domination.
 It was at that time that the Sajam took the name of Thai, which mean free.

-For a different reason, the Khmer tradition confirms that the Khmer monarch, identified as Indravarman III, by regconizing Prah Ruang as a relative of his, granted him as an independent monarch of the northern Siam countries.
+For a different reason, the Khmer tradition confirms that the Khmer monarch, identified as Indravarman III, by recognizing Prah Ruang as a relative of his, granted him as an independent monarch of the northern Siam countries.

 The northern Siam chronicle agrees to the fact that It was only after Prah-Ruang formed Sokhodaya that the Sajuam (Siam) country changed its name as Thai, meaning free.
 Nevertheless, both sources omitt anther important fact that at the time, Prah Ruang or Indraditya had already made a pact with the Great Khan and had been appointed by the latter as the governor of Ta-li.
 As we had argued, Sokhodaya was then formed under the tutelage of the Mongols and, as we had seen, its Tai identity and legacy was closely connected to the Tartarin Tai-Yuan's root.
 Playing subordinator to the Great Khan, both Rama-Kamheang and his father were not only detaching Sokhodaya from Angkor, but also fought along side the Mongols against Angkor.
 Taking Lavo under its control, Sokhodaya expanded its dominion at the expense of the Khmer Empire.
 Politically and culturally, we had argued that Rama-Kamheang brought many changes to the new Siam Country, of which the Chinese source still referred as Sienlo-lohuk.
 Demographically, Sokhodaya and many parts of the northern Siam Country were still home of the Mon-khmer people.
-Like in Cambodia proper, diverse austroasiatic ethnic people were still inhabiting northern Siam.
+Like in Cambodia proper, diverse austroasiatic ethnic people still inhabited northern Siam.
 The ethnic Kuay, in particular, still subsists in the Khorat plateau as remnant of the Great Flood's survivors.
 These ancient tribesmen could be distinguished from later immigrants by their particular life style that could be easily recognized as of Southeast Asian origin.
 They built their dwelling on stilts in contrast to the new migrants who preferred their dwelling flat on the ground.
 As we had seen, Rama-Kamheang ' s inscibed own memoir confirms that the Sokhodaya was formed mostly on the ground of the fallen state of Haripangjaya.
 The inscription moreover indicates that among tribes who rendered homage to him were the Ma, Kao, Lao, the Tai tribes who live under the canopy of heaven, and the river-dwelling Tai of the Nam U and the Mekong river.
 The ethnic Ma, as we had seen was of Han Chinese by origin settling at Siang-lin (Prey Nokor: The Han expansion: Siang-lin).
-The ethnic Kao or Kaeo on the other hand constituted the leadership of Yunnanese and Dai-viet and as the Ho, were Mongoloid by origin.
-The Lao or Lawa were in fact indegenous of Southeast Asia and were originally speaking of Austroasiatic tongue.
+The ethnic Kao or Kaeo on the other hand constituted the leadership of Yunnanese and Annam and as the Ho, were Mongoloid by origin.
+The Lao or Lawa were in fact indigenous of Southeast Asia and were originally speaking of Austroasiatic tongue.
 They constituted in fact the majority of inhabitants of northern Siam countries.
 They were in fact among the first to receive the Tai Culture through the first wave of Tartarization.
-Most Lao ethnic groups however, still retained their difference from their Tai compatriotes of northern Vietnam (The Sakadvipa: The Sakan Incursion: King Suvanna Kahamdeng and the Formation of Nararatha).
+Most Lao ethnic groups however, still retained their difference from their Tai compatriots of northern Vietnam (The Sakadvipa: The Sakan Incursion: King Suvanna Kahamdeng and the Formation of Nararatha).
 On the other hand, the expression "Tai who live under the canopy of heaven" seams to be a reference to the Tais under the Mongol rulers of the Yuan Dynasty.
 Apparently Rama-kamheang extended his authority into Southern Yunnan province and the river-dwelling Tai tribes who had rendered him homage were as far as the Mekong River at the border of Luang Prah Bang.
 Clearly, there is no indication that the ethnic Tai people was concentrated or even lived in Sokhodaya.
 In the listing, he conveniently ommitted the Khmer-mon stocks who were the original inhabitants of Lavo and Haripangjaya.
 Clearly, Rama-Kamheang was in the mission to form the Tai state in close subordination to the Great Khan' s colonial order.